 Well, I think I’ve cracked it.
 Here are my top tips for getting back to fitness when you’re stuck in a rut…and there isn’t a depressing salad or stroppy personal trainer in sight…

 Don’t Call it a Diet – I don’t know about you, but as soon as I say to myself ‘I’m on a diet’ I can’t stop thinking about all the foods I’m not supposed to touch.
 The cravings get more and more until I’m dreaming about chocolate and end up surrounded by McDonald’s wrappers in a greasy daze filled with regret!

-When you start, don’t call it a diet, simply clean up your eating a little and be more mindful.
+Unless you decide to follow a specific kick start plan – which can be incredibly motivating – try not to call your new way of eating a diet.
 Even if it’s just cutting down on one thing per day, or adding a bit more ‘value’ to every meal with another vegetable or grain will make a world of difference and really help you kick things off without feeling trapped.

 Go To The Gym For ANY Other Reason Apart From Losing Weight – Whether it’s getting a bit stronger, making some new friends, finding a new hobby, feeling fitter and being able do more.
 Go for any reason you like that isn’t weight loss.
 If you pick up your gym time then the weight loss with follow – but focusing on other things will be less likely to cause feelings of failure.
 I go to strengthen my back, and by building up my time on the cross trainer or the weight on my bars I find real accomplishment as I see everything moving in the right direction…and that number on the scale always follows.